calebmsword/kivy/README.md

 When you write `my_image = Image(source="my_image.png")`, how does Kivy resolve the filepath represented by `"my_image.png"`?

+Before we continue, we should establish what the "Kivy data directory" is.
+If you don't know, the Kivy data directory is is a generic "data dump" directory through which one can put images, logos, and even kv files which "style" the widgets in your application.
+By default, the Kivy data directory is located within the Kivy package itself (on Windows, for example, this will look like `C:\Users\<your_username>\AppData\Local\Programs\Python\<your_python_version>\lib\site-packages\kivy\data`).
+But you can make the Kivy data directory any generic directory by assigning a filepath to the `KIVY_DATA_DIR` environment variable on your machine.

+Now, let's answer the question.

 **Short answer**:

-Kivy will first attempt to resolve the string as an absolute filepath.
+Kivy will attempt to resolve the string as an absolute filepath.
 If a file is found when the string is interpreted that way, that is the file chosen.

-If the string, as an absolute filepath, does not represent any file on the machine, then Kivy will interpret the string as a relative filepath starting from the directory containing the script which started the Kivy app.
-If no file is found in this manner, then an error is raised.
+If the string, as an absolute filepath, does not represent any file on the machine, then Kivy will check the parent of the Kivy data directory.
+It will then see if the string represents some relative filepath from the parent of the Kivy data directory.
+(Why not just the Kivy data directory?
+This is so because, if you try to access resources in the Kivy data directory, you write something like `"data/my_image.png"` or `"my_custom_data_directory/my_image.png"`.
+This will make it clear to yourself (and your coworkers) whether or not you're trying to access the Kivy data directory.)

+If that doesn't yield a file, then Kivy will check the directory containing the Python script which started the Kivy application.
+It will see if the string is a relative filepath from this location.

+If no file is found, then different widgets have different behaviors.
+Some have a default behavior that is then performed, other may log a warning message or error message, and some will raise an error.

 This oversimplifies the process, but 99% of the time, this is how you use Kivy's resource finder.